 It happened in a flash.
 COVID-19 hit the newswire, cases grew and, before we knew it, the country was on lockdown.
-People couldn’t leave the house, businesses were closed and people had to decide who they were going to shelter in place with.
-When abrupt events like these happen, such as the 2008-2009 financial crises, the knee jerk reaction from small businesses is to cut ad spending.
+People couldn’t leave the house, businesses were closed, and people had to decide who they were going to shelter in place with.
+When abrupt events like these happen, such as the 2008-2009 financial crisis, the knee-jerk reaction from small businesses is to cut ad spending.
 However, that approach can be premature and full of missed opportunities, if not thought through.

 Fewer Advertisers, More Opportunity?

-Our own client data shows an apparent drop in local jeweler ad spend, while an actual increase in consumer search in one key category; bridal.
-We can see in the reporting numbers a clear indication of less competition in ad spend in the bridal search category.
-In fact, 66% of agencies experienced a decrease in overall revenue during COVID, while only 16% saw an increase (1), a direct result of lower ad spends.
-We also saw this during the 2008-2009 financial crises and the retailers who pushed ahead with their marketing actually came out stronger in the end.
+Our own client data showed an apparent drop in local jeweler ad spends from about March through July, while an actual increase in consumer search during that same timeframe in one key category; bridal.
+We saw in the reporting numbers a clear indication of less competition in ad spend in bridal related paid search.
+In fact, 66% of agencies experienced a decrease in overall revenue during COVID, while only 16% saw an increase, a direct result of lower ad spends.
+We also saw this during the 2008-2009 financial crisis.
+The retailers who pushed ahead with their marketing actually came out stronger in the end.
 With stores shut down, it only serves to increase the desire to cut ad spend.
 After all, the customer can’t visit the store, e-commerce notwithstanding.
-Throughout all paid search campaigns of Q2, bridal was the clear leader in improved metrics with Click-Through Rates improving by double digits and Cost Per Click falling by double digits, in some cases by 50%!
+Throughout all paid search campaigns, bridal was the clear leader in improved metrics with Click-Through Rates improving by double digits and Cost Per Click falling by double digits, in some cases by 50%!
 Why?
 Fewer advertisers equal better positioning, which equals higher Click-Through Rates, which tends to deliver a lower Cost Per Click.
 The net result of a lower Cost Per Click means your budget gets more clicks and thus more web traffic from the bridal customer to “shop” your store…opportunities.

 Why Did Bridal Campaigns Outperform?

 Unlike other jewelry categories, the bridal consumer is in the market for 2-4 months.
-An engagement ring is likely their first important jewelry purchase and they want to make sure they get it right.
+An engagement ring is likely their first important jewelry purchase, and they want to make sure they get it right.
 They do their research, educate themselves, and spend a large amount of time “shopping” for the perfect style.
 COVID-19 only increased this behavior as consumers were unable to go anywhere and also transitioned to working from home.
-Of course, this also explains why there was a 47 percent increase in broadband data usage during the height of COVID (2).
-A lot of retailers, whose quick reaction was to cut ad spend, missed this opportunity to potentially increase market share and therefore sales once the market opened back up.
+Of course, this also explains why there was a 47 percent increase in broadband data usage during the height of COVID.
+A lot of retailers, whose quick reaction was to cut ad spend, missed this opportunity to potentially increase market share, and therefore sales, once the market opened back up.

 Why Engagement Ring Sales are Soaring.